 I’m excited to share this SVG Valentine’s Day cut file with Cutting for Business readers today.
 However, I’m going to preface this post with: this project didn’t turn out how I planned.
 Why am I sharing a “less than perfect” project?
 In the world of perfect Pinterest projects and bloggers who never fail to share the latest and greatest creations, it’s a nice reminder that not everything you do will turn out perfect.

 My plan was to use Silhouette’s chipboard to create a wreath centerpiece.
 When the chipboard arrived, I found it to be really thin.
 I cut the design three times and glued them together, then painted, and sprayed with a sealant.
 Despite using three cuts, the design is still floppy and isn’t staying in my wreath well.
 I’ll have to go back to the drawing board with this one!
 I think the design would look great in vinyl, on a shirt, or even on a foiled Valentine’s Day card if anyone has a Minc!

-This file is okay for commercial use, but the file may not be sold or uploaded elsewhere.
-Silhouette users will need Designer Edition to use this SVG cut file.
+This file includes commercial use, but the digital file may not be sold or uploaded elsewhere.
 If you are curious about the font – it is Nightly Poem.
-Download the design here.

 Bonus challenge: Sharing an imperfect project or a silly mistake you made with your social media followers is a great way to remind your customers that you are human.
 Plus, people like to laugh.
 I challenge you to share a mistake today!